 In a small bowl, mix the beaten egg and coconut milk.
 Pour over the chicken and mix to coat.
 Let it sit for about 10 minutes while you prepare the spice mix.
-In another small bowl, mix the coconut flour, arrowroot flour, smoked paprika, salt, pepper, onion power and garlic powder.
+In another small bowl, mix the coconut flour, arrowroot flour, smoked paprika, salt, pepper, onion powder and garlic powder.
 Discard the egg and milk mixture.

 Pour the spice mix into a plastic bag, add the chicken and close the top.
 Shake, toss, massage however you need to get it done to evenly coat the chicken pieces with the spice mixture.